Monuments of India- 6 Remarkable Memorials

 The monument was used for transportation for some time before the year 1949 before India became independent.
 It was from the Gateway of India that the last English ship Ravana left for England.

 Also, this is where you get to see two old five-star hotels.
-One is Hotel Taj, and the other is the Hotel Oberoi.
+One is the Hotel Taj, and the other is the Hotel Oberoi.
 High quality Indian and foreign tourists prefer to stay at these hotels.

 6. The Lotus Temple